compute property/chunk command

 This compute calculates a global vector or global array depending on the number of input values.
 The length of the vector or number of rows in the array is the number of chunks.

 This compute calculates a global vector or global array where the number of rows = the number of chunks Nchunk as calculated by the specified compute chunk/atom command.
 If a single input is specified, a global vector is produced.
 If two or more inputs are specified, a global array is produced where the number of columns = the number of inputs.
 The vector or array can be accessed by any command that uses global values from a compute as input.
-See this section for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 The vector or array values are “intensive”.
 The values will be unitless or in the units discussed above.